 You’ll find a range of quality restaurants and bars, from reliable national chains to quirky independents catering to all tastes.
 Those looking for something special won’t be disappointed with the Raby Hunt in Summerhouse, on the outskirts of the borough, one of the only two Michelin-starred restaurants in the North-East.
 Darlington is also home to Rockliffe Hall, the award-winning five-star hotel, spa and golf complex.
 The new Feethams Leisure complex in the heart of town offers a multi-screen cinema and a range of restaurants and bars.

 Drama in Darlington

-Dramatic changes have taken place on Darlington’s theatre and arts scene with a multi million pound transformation of the Edwardian Civic Theatre now the Hippodrome (can this be a link to the Hippodrome site) and a state of the art national children’s theatre Hullaballoo.
+Dramatic changes have taken place on Darlington’s theatre and arts scene with a multi million pound transformation of the Edwardian Civic Theatre now the Hippodrome and a state of the art national children’s theatre Hullaballoo.
 Alongside this there is a thriving arts and culture scene with an annual arts festival, community carnival, music venues and much more.